WeblateOrg/weblate/docs/admin/config.rst

 Adjust the list of checks to include ones relevant to you.

 All built-in quality :ref:`checks` are turned on by default, from where you can change these settings.
-By default they arecommented out in :ref:`sample-configuration` so that default values are used.
+By default they are commented out in :ref:`sample-configuration` so that default values are used.
 New checks then carried out for each new Weblate version.

 You can turn off all checks: